COVID-19 Corona Virus Response

 Facemask Exceptions and Exemptions in the Governor’s Executive Order Relevant to Coconut Cove

 - We do NOT require kids to wear face masks while playing on the playground.
 (See Paragraph 3.a.vi. exception to wearing masks while exercising indoors).
-We limit admission to about 30 kids on a 4,000 square foot playground in a 7,000 square foot facility.

 - Adults or children do not need to wear masks while eating or drinking (See Paragraph 3.a.i)